HS-OS-AG-Intelligente-Agrarsysteme/AW40-hub-docker/README.md

 </p>

 ## Description
 This is the prototype implementation of the AW4.0 HUB architecture and part of the [Car Repair 4.0](https://www.autowerkstatt40.org/en/) research project.
-The purpose of the HUB is enable car workshops to use AI driven diagnostics, persist aquired data from cars in an Database as well as to particiapte alongside other car workshops as well as AI model providers in an Gaia-X compatible Dataspace to sell data and aquire new AI models.
+The purpose of the HUB is enable car workshops to use AI driven diagnostics, persist aquired data from cars in a database as well as to particiapte alongside other car workshops as well as AI model providers in an [Gaia-X](https://gaia-x.eu/) compatible Dataspace to sell data and aquire new AI models.
 The name AW40 is a shortend version of the german project title "Autowerkstatt 4.0".
 ## Requirements